pfroud/bike-prices/README.md

 <img src="img/frame-fork.png?raw=true" alt="Diagram showing bicycle frame and fork" width="500px">
 </p>

 Carbon-fiber is lightweight, strong, corrosion-resistant, and can be molded into almost any shape, but is difficult to manufacture so expensive.
-Parts not made of carbon are most likely aluminum, which is still a very good material but not as cool.
+On these bikes, parts not made of carbon are made of aluminum.

 A carbon frame is probably, but not necessarily, better than an aluminum frame.
 See [Results &sect; Useful scope](#useful-scope) for more.